 Every bit of Summer Hill House from the beautifully decorated rooms and conservatory dining area, to the stunning bright gardens and scrumptious breakfast service is filled with the love and passion for what we do; creating a home away from home from which our guests can relax and create fond memories to look back on.

-Summer Hill House is also dog friendly so feel free to bring your four-legged family members.
-Here we provide comfy beds, towels and water and food bowls.
 In addition, for cycling enthusiasts, we offer a secure bicycle facility that can accommodate up to 8 bikes for safe and protected storage.
 Parking is hassle free as we have a private carpark to the rear that comfortably accommodates six cars.

 Gaby and Dave look forward to welcoming you and doing all they can to make sure you enjoy every aspect of your stay.